mbamiluka/seatbelt_detect/README.md

 After following these steps, you can play around with it in your own manner.

-## If you are mainly looking to view the outputs and results after compiling;
+## To only view the outputs and results after compiling;
 1. Click on project1.ipynb above
 2. Scroll down to the very bottom to see the output images